-This chapter is divided into four sections.
-In the first we review the conceptual basis of neuronal transients.
-This section uses an equivalence, between two mathematical formulations of nonlinear systems, to show that descriptions of brain dynamics, in terms of (i) neuronal transients and (ii) the coupling among interacting brain systems, is complete and sufficient.
-The second section uses this equivalence to motivate a taxonomy of neuronal codes and establish the relationship among neuronal transients, asynchronous coupling, dynamic correlations and nonlinear interactions.
-In the third section we illustrate nonlinear coupling using magnetoencephalography (MEG) data.
-The final section discusses some neurobiological mechanisms that might mediate nonlinear coupling.
+This article is divided into four sections.
+In the first, we review the conceptual basis of neuronal transients.
+This section uses a fundamental equivalence, between two mathematical formulations of nonlinear systems, to show that descriptions of brain dynamics, in terms of 1) neuronal transients and 2) the coupling among interacting brain systems, is complete and sufficient.
+The second section uses this equivalence to motivate a taxonomy of neuronal transients, asynchronous coupling, dynamic correlations, and nonlinear interactions.
+In the third section, we illustrate nonlinear coupling using magnetoencephalography (MEG) data.
+The final section discusses some neurobiological mechanisms that might mediate asynchronous transients.